newyorkconservative/newyorkconservative.github.io/_posts/2021-01-11-them-the-power-elite-and-us-we-the-people.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>We try to judge people by the contect of their character and not the color of their skin.</p>
+<p>We judge people by the content of their character and not the color of their skin.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->